medusajs/medusa/docs/content/deployments/server/deploying-on-digital-ocean.md

 ### Create Redis Resource

-While the server is being deployed, you can create the Redis resource.
+While the backend is being deployed, you can create the Redis resource.

 Click the Create button at the top right and choose Database from the dropdown.